multigrid-courses/Syllabus-MG1/README.md

 1. You can continue to push fixes and improvements until the close date (listed in Classes) – just add a comment in the pull request to let us know it's been updated.

 Feedback will be given in the pull request, so please respond with your thoughts and questions!
 You are welcome to open the pull request as the work is still in-progress if you are stuck and want to ask a question – just mention `@adams` with the question to make sure I know to look at it sooner.

-### Requirements

-* Any borrowed code must be properly [annotated](http://documentup.com/advanced-js/syllabus#statements-on-plagiarism/instructor).
-* Bonus points for Creativity (as long as requirements are fulfilled)

 ## Course Outline